PelionIoT/mbl-docs/Docs/refs/secure_boot.md

 * Reduced test burden, while supporting easy developer project on-boarding.
 * Reduced software attack surface, and therefore increased software security.

-To support firmware development on an open device, the build process should automatically sign images using one or more developer keys.
-You can also choose to use the SoC signing tool to sign the image containing SPL (U-Boot, for MBL).
+To support firmware development on an open device, the build process will automatically sign images using one or more developer keys.
+You can use the SoC signing tools to sign the image containing secondary boot - TF-A BL2.
 When producing a release build, images must be signed by a trusted firmware supplier.